nomeata/pybotbrain/README.md

   5. Now talk to _your_ bot, and say `/login`
   6. Go to https://bot.nomeata.de/admin/ to login and get started!

-Of course, you already have a Telegram bot, and want to control it with this, just send the token to `@PybotbrainBot`
+Of course, if you already have a Telegram bot, and you want to control it with this, just send its token to `@PybotbrainBot`

 ## Can I host it myself?